GST/HST late-filing penalties are fees and interest applied to Canadian businesses that fail to file and pay their GST/HST taxes on time.

-- It is not uncommon to make a mistake when filing a GST/HST Return.
-For example, you may forget to include an Input Tax Credit (ITC).
-If so you do not need to file an updated return; you can simply include the missing ITC on a subsequent return.
-(Generally, you have up to four years to claim a missing ITC.
-See the CRA's Time Limits for claiming ITCs for more information.)
+It is not uncommon to make a mistake when filing a GST/HST Return.
+For example, you may forget to include an input tax credit (ITC).
+If so, you do not need to file an updated return; you can simply include the missing ITC on a subsequent return.
+Generally, you have up to four years to claim a missing ITC.

-- If you made other errors on a previously filed GST/HST return, such as incorrect amounts of GST/HST collected or collectible, you can request an adjustment for the reporting period in question.
-Normally such changes can be made online through the CRA's My Business Account service, or you can do this by mail.
+If you made other errors on a previously filed GST/HST return, such as incorrect amounts of GST/HST collected or collectible, you can request an adjustment for the reporting period in question.
+Normally you can make such changes online through the CRA's My Business Account service, or you can do this by mail.

-- If you have deliberately not reported the full amount of GST/HST collected and wish to make amends at some future date you can take advantage of the CRA's voluntary disclosure program (VDP), which gives you the opportunity to make amends by paying amounts owing and potentially avoid penalties and possible prosecution.
-You can submit a voluntary disclosure by filling out and signing Form RC199, Voluntary Disclosures Program (VDP) Taxpayer Agreement, or writing a letter giving the same information as on the form.
-Form RC199 or the equivalent letter can be submitted online using the documents upload facility in the My Business Account service.
-Note that submitting a VDP does not necessarily mean that you will be granted relief by the CRA; each request is reviewed individually.
-A VDP request may be granted in whole or in part, or completely denied.
-(If the request is not completely granted the CRA will explain the reasons for the decision.)
+If you have deliberately not reported the full amount of GST/HST collected and wish to make amends, you can take advantage of the CRA's voluntary disclosure program (VDP), which gives you the opportunity to come forward and pay amounts owed to potentially avoid penalties and prosecution.
+You can submit a voluntary disclosure by filling out and signing Form RC199, Voluntary Disclosures Program (VDP) Application, or writing a letter providing the same information in the form.